E-commerce

 Why is it so important in e-commerce?

-Because it directly influences trust, satisfaction, conversion on certain journeys, and post-purchase retention.
+Because it directly influences trust, satisfaction, conversion on certain journeys, and retention after purchase.

 Which KPIs should be tracked?